TamannaDubey/frontEnd_projects/README.md

 # frontEnd_projects-

-##1st project:🔢 Calculator Web App
+## First Project:🔢 Calculator Web App
 A fully responsive and interactive calculator built with HTML, CSS, and JavaScript.
 This project performs basic arithmetic operations and serves as a neat demonstration of front-end development skills.

 ## 🚀 Features